harryalaw/react-query-demo/README.md

 # React Query Demo

-Demo application to show how to add tanstack query to a simple application to show off queries/mutations.
-Used as the live coding section of an internal talk on what Tanstack Query is and how it can be added to an application to improve the user experience.

-The application lets you curate meal ideas that you could have, give them ratings with the aim to help decide what to have for dinner.
-Data is pre-set using MSW and a json data file, but can be added to and edited.
+This is a demo application I created to show how using Tanstack Query could help improve the UX and DX of an application.
+I used it as a live demo during a longer internal talk about what Tanstack Query is.

+The base app allowed a user to add meal ideas, rate them and provide descriptions along with the ability to edit ones they've already added.
+As this is a demo, all the data was mocked out and provided through MSW.

+The aim of the demo was to show how you could simplify state management, dedupe calls and reduce visible loading states by using Tanstack Query.

-The `main` branch shows the state before any changes and the `react-query` branch shows how it could look after adding queries and mutations.
+The `main` branch shows the state before any changes where I started the live demo and the `react-query` branch shows how it could look after adding queries and mutations.

+A live version of the Tanstack-ed version can be found at: https://food-ideas-demo.vercel.app/

 # Running